 You should never think that you make too much money to file bankruptcy.
 In most cases, it simply isn't true, and a chapter 7 fresh start is still available to you.

 So What Do I Do?

-If you live in South Jersey and are considering filing bankruptcy, call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are considering filing bankruptcy, and are ready to take action, call my office at 856-432-4113 or contact me through this site for a free consultation to discuss your case.